jckett/ChuKetterer/_posts/2020-05-29-TextMining.md

       url: "https://github.com/jckett/TextMining"
 ---

+# Text Mining Visualizations of *The Little Mermaid* by Hans Christian Andersen

 Experiencing text through visualizations can be helpful to grasp the main themes of any story, or act as supplement resources.

-To see how text mining visualizations can achieve just that, you can find the code [here](https://github.com/jckett/TextMining/tree/master)
+# The Date

+This project uses a PDF of the original short story *The Little Mermaid*, which was made public through Global Grey Publishing.

+## Technologies

+Completed in R, the following packages are used
+ - pdftools
+ - tm
+ - stringr
+ - quapRegex
+ - dplyr
+ - tidytext
+ - tidyverse

+# Launch

+The data extraction and a few visualizations were created in R, with additional visualizations created in Tableau.
+To start the project, using the RMarkdown file and the tlm.pdf file.
+All necessary files for Tableau will be generated through the R code.